-Refrigerators and sinks require water lines while ovens or ranges require gas lines and/or electricity.
-The location of these lines will determine where your appliances must be, unless you decide to reroute those lines as well.
+Refrigerators and sinks require water lines, while ovens or ranges require gas lines and/or electricity.
+The location of these lines will determine where your appliances must be installed or remain, unless you decide to reroute those lines as well.
 Most homeowners start with finding appliances first, then build around those.

 Barring the issue of water, gas, and electricity locations, which do you install first, kitchen cabinets or appliances?
 It’s simply a choice of preference:

 Choose appliances first if you have a specific type/size of appliance in mind